Ryan Spain

 Ryan Spain (born October 11, 1982) is a Republican member of the Illinois House of Representatives, representing the 73rd district which includes parts of Bureau, Marshall, Peoria, Rock Island, Stark and Whiteside counties in west central Illinois.

 Early life and career

 At age 24, Spain was elected an at-large member of the Peoria City Council.
-He was sworn in May 1, 2007.
+He was sworn on May 1, 2007.
 On October 5, 2016, Spain announced his resignation from the City Council with an effective date of November 18, 2016.

 Spain has undergraduate degrees in political science and speech communications from the University of Illinois at Urbana-Champaign, and an M.B.A. from Bradley University.
 Prior to his service in the Illinois House, Spain was Vice President of Government Relations at OSF HealthCare, which included serving as one of OSF Healthcare's lobbyists on Capitol Hill.
 As of 2020, Spain is Vice President of Economic Development with OSF.